Take these steps to prevent criminal use of your identity!

 You have probably heard and read a lot about the recent security breach at Equifax, one of the three major U.S. credit agencies.
-To catch up, you can read these articles from CNN
+To catch up, you can read these articles from CNN and NBC News.

 Initially, I assumed the data breach would follow similar patterns to previous data breaches at sites like Target or Yahoo.
 If you kept an eye on credit card transactions and reported any fraud to the credit card company, you held little if any personal liability for the fraudulent activity.